Fundiman/CollabinHTML/README.md

 This will **actually run** on everyone’s browser.
 So yeah — don't run this on a public server unless you're cool with trolls injecting sketchy scripts.

 This app is for learning or internal use only.
 If you plan to make it public, you **MUST** add input sanitization or filtering.
 Seriously.
+Since I love chaos; I didn't sanitize input and allowed users to run whatever code they want!
+So be warned and use this at your OWN risk!!!

 ---